ctrlplusb/easy-peasy/website/docs/docs/api/store.md

   - `clearMockedActions` (Function)

     If the `mockActions` configuration value was passed to the `createStore` then calling this function clears the list of mocked actions that have been tracked by the store.
-This is useful in the context of testing - especially thunks.
+This is useful in the context of testing - especially thunks and listeners.

   - `dispatch` (Function)